MatinDeWet/Conduit/README.md

 # Conduit

-A lightweight, high-performance mediator pattern implementation for .NET applications.
+A mediator pattern implementation for .NET applications.

 ## Overview